jgwill/olca/TEST_PYPI_REPORT.md

          Bad Request
 ```

-The upload failed with HTTP 400, likely due to invalid or missing credentials.
+The upload failed with HTTP 400, even after sourcing credentials from `.env`.